Ivan Reitman, director of ‘Ghostbusters,’ dies at 75

 “This movie is an exception to the general rule that big special effects can wreck a comedy,” film critic Roger Ebert wrote in a review of “Ghostbusters,” which starred Murray, Aykroyd and Ramis as a trio of ghost-catching New Yorkers.
 The film earned some $230 million in the United States and spawned books, comics, television shows, a remake and two sequels, including “Ghostbusters: Afterlife” (2021), which was produced by Mr. Reitman and directed by his son.

 Mr. Reitman was the son of Hungarian Jews who survived the Holocaust and fled communist Czechoslovakia.
 He grew up in Canada, where he made satirical short films and low-budget horror comedies.
 He launched his mainstream movie career with “Animal House” (1978), which he produced with Matty Simmons, capitalizing on the success of the comedy magazine National Lampoon.
-Filmed for less than $3 million, the movie starred Belushi as a member of the raucous fraternity Delta Tau Chi, and made more than $140 million at the U.S. box office.
+Filmed for less than $3 million, the movie starred Belushi as a member of the raucous fraternity Delta Tau Chi and made more than $140 million at the U.S. box office.

 “It killed me I didn’t get to direct it,” said Mr. Reitman, who was passed over for a more experienced filmmaker, John Landis.